sse-secure-systems/connaisseur/docs/README.md

 ![](assets/connaisseur_demo.gif)

+!!! warning
-> :warning: Only try this out on a test cluster as deployments with unsigned images will be blocked. :warning:
+    Only try this out on a test cluster as deployments with unsigned images will be blocked.

 Connaisseur comes pre-configured with public keys for its own repository and [Docker's official images](https://docs.docker.com/docker-hub/official_images/) (official images can be found [here](https://hub.docker.com/search?q=&type=image&image_filter=official)).
 It can be fully configured via `helm/values.yaml`.